mathisbot/opengl-fps/README.md

 > GLEW provides efficient run-time mechanisms for determining which OpenGL extensions are supported on the target platform.
 OpenGL core and extension functionality is exposed in a single header file.

 on *glew.curseforge.net*

+SDL_mixer is not part of the default SDL library.
+However, it is an official SDL extension promoted on the SDL website.
+It is also practically indispensable when developing a game, as it allows several sounds to be played at the same time, which is impossible with SDL alone.
+Once again, it would have been possible to do without, but it would have required extra time to reimplement what someone has already done, and better than me!

 <p align="right">(<a href="#readme-top">Up</a>)</p>